Mixing a song at your home recording studio can be challenging. You may have low-quality equipment, little experience

 6. Mix Bass Guitar

 After drums, you need to mix bass guitar.
 These two instruments create the low, punch, and power of the track.
 So, you need drums and bass to be as tight as possible.

 You mix the bass the same way you do drums.
 Apply EQ and then the compressor.
 Also, you can add some kind of saturation if you want the bass to have a little distortion.
 It also helps the bass to cut in the mix.

 You can record and mix bass in several ways.
-For example, you may have two bass tracks.
-One with the amps sound and another just bass DI track.
+For example, you may have two bass tracks – one with the amps sound and another just a bass DI track.
 The approach will be different in every case.

 The bass amp sound will be your main track and you can use only low frequencies from the DI track.
 Just cut mids and highs and leave only low frequencies on the DI track.
 But you have to cut the exact low ends from the bass amp track.